practicajs/practica/docs/blog/use-case/index.md

 ### 2. Deferred and spread complexity

-As the code reader begins her journey with implementation services, she is immediately plunged into the details.

 As the code reader journey starts with implementation-services, she is by design plunged into the details.
 This immersion exposes her to both product and technical complexities right from the start.
 In our typical code example, the code must first use a dependency injection system to factor some classes, check for nulls in the state and get some values from the distributed config system - all before addressing the task at hand.
 This is called *accidental complexity*.
 Tackling complexity is one of the finest art of app design, as the code planner you can't just eliminate complexity, but you may at least reduce the chances of someone meeting it.